 This set-aside provides technical assistance to public water systems that serve 10,000 or fewer people.
-The department intends to continue using this set-aside to assist small public water systems in the following ways:
+The Department intends to continue using this set-aside to assist small public water systems in the following ways:

-- Complying with existing and near-term federal Safe Drinking Water Act requirements; - · Obtaining Engineering Report Services Grants and facility plans; and - Other technical assistance activities that will improve compliance with safe drinking water requirements.
+- Complying with existing and near-term federal Safe Drinking Water Act requirements. - Obtaining Engineering Report Services Grants. - Other technical assistance activities that will improve compliance with safe drinking water requirements.

-The Department of Natural Resources will provide technical assistance using staff and contract services.
+The Department will provide technical assistance using staff and subawards.

-The department is taking the full 2 percent allowed for this set-aside.
+The Department is taking the full 2 percent allowed for this set-aside.
 If it does not use the entire authorized amount, it will reserve the unused balance and use it for technical assistance to small systems the following year.